 Interaction Design: Design for the aesthetic aspirations and ergonomic needs of people.
 You'll use semiotic methods to identify and create aesthetic images and styles.
 You'll use ergonomic methods for a range of designs and evaluate from an ergonomic viewpoint.

-You may choose to complete an optional 40-week work placement (or a minimum of 30-weeks for 2017 entry) which can be carried out anywhere in the world.
+You may choose to complete an optional 30-week minimum work placement which can be carried out anywhere in the world.
 The placement year offers a chance to gain experience and make contacts for the future.

 Year 3/4 (Final Year)

 Industrial Design Projects 3: You'll manage an entire industrial design project through specification, conceptual and detail design and present this through CAD visualisation and digital media.
 You'll design for the needs of people, industry and society.

 Business Development: The importance of strategic management in the business development process.
 You'll raise your entrepreneurial spirit and business decision-making.
 This will enhance your capacity to recognise and capitalise on competitive and innovative opportunities in a changing business environment.

 Industrial Design Studies: Learn to identify and evaluate human needs in industrial design.
 You'll be imaginative and realistic when making identities for practical items for everyday use, and justify and criticise a product's human attributes and spatial design.